prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-bannerad-ios.md

 ## Methods

-### addAdditionalSizes
+### addAdditionalSize

-Add additional banner sizes to the Prebid Mobile ad unit.
+* Add an additional banner size to the Prebid Mobile ad unit.
 Banner ad units must be associated with one or more sizes.

 **Parameters**

-`sizes (Array<CGSize>)`: Array of ad sizes (width and height)
+`sizes (CGSize)`: The width and height of the banner ad.

 See [AdUnit]({{site.baseurl}}/prebid-mobile/pbm-api/ios/pbm-adunit-ios.html) for addtional parameters and methods.